fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		// Sets Default Health for Tank, Tank hp is affected by gamemode and difficulty (Example, Set Tank health 4000hp, but in Easy: 3000, Normal: 4000, Versus: 6000, Advanced/Expert: 8000) l4d_infectedbots_default_tankhealth "4000"

+		// If 1, disable infected bots spawning in versus/scavenge mode.
+(Does not disable witch spawn and does not affect director boss spawn) l4d_infectedbots_disable_infected_bots "0"

 		// Sets the limit for hunters spawned by the plugin l4d_infectedbots_hunter_limit "2"